 From Adam: “While my cooking background is wide and varied, much of its focus has been split between strict Tuscan-Northern Italian flavors on one side, and the flavors of Southeast Asia and Japan on the other.
 Given that my food is very much an amalgam of all of my culinary experiences, the flavors and style of this dish are the perfect example of that approach.
 Here you have a marriage of Italian technique and Asian foodstuffs.
-I love to cook in a way where I can seamlessly blends traditions and products from different cultures and ethnicity.”
+I love to cook in a way where I can seamlessly blend traditions and products from different cultures and ethnicities.”

 Serving size really depends on the size of the ravioli you ultimately make, but I would say that regardless of whether they are big or small, you can probably feed at least 6-8 people from this recipe.

 Freshie Venison-Stuffed Pasta with Shaoxing-Apricot Sauce

 5 oz. dried apricots, cut in halves, plumped in equal parts cooking-grade brandy and mirin* (about 1 cup of each)